TheHpman/libNG/README.md

 ## FAQ
+* Does it work on real hardware?<br>
+No explosions so far.
+* Where's my main() function?<br>
+Your program have to supply 4 entry point functions: USER, PLAYER_START, DEMO_END and COIN_SOUND.<br>
+Check SNK documentation and/or supplied template project.
 * How do I use Memory card / NEO•GEO feature xxx ?<br>
 Many system features are handled by the system bios and/or bios calls, check SNK documentation.
-* Does it work on real hardware?<br>
-No explosions so far.
 * Generated data is huge, how comes?<br>
 NEO•GEO sprites require more data than other classic systems.
 Also libNG is speed-optimized, meaning it sacrifices rom space for faster execution.
 With today memory sizes and costs, this shouldn't be an issue.
 * What about sound?<br>